 Once a degree is earned, veterinary technicians and veterinarians must earn a state-issued license by passing a state or national exam.
 Other licensing requirements for horse rehabilitation specialists differ by state.
 Some states require a physical therapy license with a specialty geared toward animal sciences in addition to a veterinarian license.
 To deal with legal issues concerning property law and animal neglect, some states require veterinarians and animal rehabilitation specialists to take a state jurisprudence examination.

 Salary and Job Outlook

-While there are no specific employment statistics for horse rehabilitation therapists, the BLS projects that employment of veterinarians will increase 12% from 2012 to 2022, which is average compared to other job sectors.
-In May 2013, the BLS reported that veterinarians earned an average annual salary of $86,640.
+While there are no specific employment statistics for horse rehabilitation specialists, the BLS projects that employment of veterinarians will increase 18% from 2018 to 2028, which is faster than average compared to other job sectors.
+In May 2018, the BLS reported that veterinarians earned an average annual salary of $93,830.

 Even though there is no designated degree for horse rehabilitation specialists, there are opportunities for veterinarians to focus on coursework that's designed for this field of work.
 Job growth for all veterinarians is at a faster than average rate as opposed to other occupations and those seeking employment should expect to earn about $93,830 each year.